tascott/london-doodles-decap/content/home.md

         aspect in creating a stable family dog.
       image: /images/bg-banner.jpg
     - title: Our Experience
-      content: >
-        We have been working as a family on our lines for nearly 10 years, but we are still working towards our goal, by adding new lines and opening the gene pool to create stronger lines.
+      content: We have been working as a family on our lines for over 10 years, but we are still working towards our goal, by adding new lines and opening the gene pool to create stronger lines.
       image: /images/millie.jpg
     - title: Our Goal
       content: >